Steal property from dwelling or house

-Australian Criminal Law Group has a team of defence lawyers who are experienced in defending Stealing from a dwelling or house.
-We have great success in having our clients found not guilty of this charge.
-We do so by using a range of defences that are available to us including identification (you were not the person who stole the property), that the client intended to return the property that was taken, or that the property belonged to the client or that he believed he had a claim of right to it.
+Our criminal defence lawyers have had great success defending charges of stealing from a dwelling or house.
+We do so by using a range of defences that are available to us, including identification (you were not the person who stole the property), that the client intended to return the property that was taken, or that the property belonged to the client or that he believed he had a claim of right to it.

 For those that chose to please guilty to stealing property in a dwelling-house, we have a proven track record of getting the best possible results for them.
 We keep our clients out of jail and get them section 10s, where no conviction is recorded on their record.